Investigation of Efimov Features and Universality in $^{87}$Rb-$^{40}$K Mixtures with finite-range interaction: Abstract

 \section{Abstract}

-The breakdown of Efimov universal relations between resonances and interference features in ultracold $^{40}$K-$^{87}$Rb mixtures has sparked much discussion.
-In this study, we investigate the atom-dimer elastic scattering and three-body recombination (TBR) rates with $J=0$ symmetry for a $^{87}$Rb-$^{87}$Rb-$^{40}$K system to understand the mechanisms underlying this breakdown.
-We use the R-matrix propagation method in a hyperspherical coordinate frame with the Lennard-Jones model potential describing the interactions between atoms.
-We extract the atom-dimer scattering length, cross sections and three-body recombination rates with a finite intraspecies scattering length.
-An atom-dimer elastic scattering resonance at negative interspecies scattering length is found, which is due to the presence of the near-threshold trimer state at the atom-dimer threshold ($^{40}$K + $^{87}$Rb$^{87}$Rb).
-In addition, we predict an Efimov recombination minima at positive interspecies scattering length, which is outside the range of previous measurements.
-Our calculations show that the breakdown of the universal relations predicted by zero-range theory can be attributed to the effective range corrections and finite intraspecies scattering length.
-The present results help elucidate the universal relations between Efimov features as well as the importance of finite-range corrections for mixed systems.
+The study of Efimov features and their relationships in $^{40}$K-$^{87}$Rb Mixtures has generated extensive discussion, yet the discrepancy between Efimov universality predictions based on the zero-range approximation and experimental observations remains unresolved.
+In this study, we investigate the three-body collision properties with $J=0$ symmetry for a $^{87}$Rb-$^{87}$Rb-$^{40}$K system on both sides of Rb-K scattering length to understand the mechanisms underlying this discrepancy.
+Our approach employs the R-matrix propagation method within a hyperspherical coordinate frame, utilizing the Lennard-Jones model potential to describe atom interactions.
+We predicts the existence of three-body shape resonances at large negative Rb-K scattering lengths, which leads to the enhancement of three-body recombination rates.
+On the positive Rb-K scattering length side, we find an Efimov recombination minimum beyond the range of previous measurements.
+These Efimov features, combined with experimental observations of the atom-dimer Efimov resonance, offer an opportunity to test the universality of Efimov features.
+Our study demonstrates the influence of finite-range effects and non-resonant intraspecies scattering length in $^{40}$K-$^{87}$Rb mixtures, providing valuable insights into the universal relations between Efimov features in heteronuclear systems.